-- · actual results of operations;
+- $\cdot\,$ actual results of operations;

 - · our financial condition;

 - · our level of retained cash flows;

 - · our capital requirements;

-- · the timing of the investment of the net proceeds of this offering;

 - · any debt service requirements;

 - · our taxable income;

+- · the availability of tax net operating loss carryforwards

 - · the annual distribution requirements under the REIT provisions of the Code;

 - · applicable provisions of Maryland law; and

 - · other factors that our Board of Directors may deem relevant.

-We have not established a minimum distribution payment level, and we cannot assure you of our ability to make distributions to our stockholders in the future.
+We have not made a distribution to stockholders since 2011, and we cannot assure you of our ability to make distributions to our stockholders in the future.